 - A taller vendor panel

-- A bigger crafting panel, with localization fixes
+- A taller crafting panel, with localization fixes

 - A taller inspect panel.

 - Numerical PVP rank icons

 - A (smaller) windowed map, actually displayed at its real size (no more zooming blur)

 - Less annoying store buttons within various panels